Live From EuropeSaturday, July 4

 Mircea Miclea, avertisment despre viitorul educației: Doar 9 dintre cadrele didactice au sub 30 de ani. „Vom rămâne fără profesori Mircea Miclea, fostul ministru al Educației din guvernul Tăriceanu, a transmis un avertisment dur cu privire la viitorul sistemului de educație din România, potrivit News.ro.
 Acesta susține că una dintre cele mai mari probleme ale sistemului educațional este îmbătrânirea corpului profesional și lipsa tinerilor care aleg această carieră.

-digi24 · about 6 hours ago
+digi24 · 20 days ago

 Live From Europe